As a parent, if there are just three things you could know about your child's online world, what would they be?

-The responses were eye-opening, and they directly shaped the Joey Smart Alerts and Flags system, one of the core features of the Joey Family app that helps parents/guardians identify risks while respecting their child's independence.
+The responses were eye-opening, and they directly shaped the Joey Smart Alerts and Flags system, one of the core features of Joey Family.
+The Smart Alert approach helps parents identify risks while respecting their child's independence.
 Setting clear digital ground rules is essential, but having visibility into potential issues is equally important.

 Here are the top five concerns that emerged from our survey, along with insights into how we've designed Joey to address these needs.
-If you're interested in how we've personally handled this in our family, check out our article on the 'Ground Rules' we set in our family.
+If you're interested in how we've personally handled this in our family, see the digital ground rules we use at home.

 - Is my child talking to strangers?